How to Bill a Client for a Gift Card: Clear Format and Best Practices

 1. Understand the Billing and Gift Card Structure

-Billing for gift cards is different from regular sales because the client pays upfront for future use—not immediate goods or services.
-Your invoice should include:
+Billing for gift cards is different from regular sales because the client pays upfront for future use — not immediate goods or services.
+Your invoice should clearly reflect this prepaid nature.

-- The type of gift card (physical, digital, rechargeable, or variable value).
+- Type of gift card: Physical, digital, rechargeable, or variable value.

-- The unique gift card code or serial number that ties the bill to the issued card.
+- Unique gift card code/ID: A serial number or code that ties the bill to the issued card for tracking.

 2. Use a Standard Billing Format for Gift Cards